rkashyap621/MBD-Longitudinal_Vehicle_Model/README.md

 ## Simulink Implementation
 ### MODEL-1: Longitudinal Vehicle Model (Baseline Model)
 In this project, I began with the implementation of baseine model which represents longitudinal vehicle model.
-The baseline mode was implemented by computing each resisting force seperately, summing the opposing forces, subtracting them from the input traction force, dividing by vehicle mass to get the acceleration, and integrating to obtain velocity.
+The baseline mode was implemented by computing each resisting force seperately, summing the opposing forces, subtracting them from the input traction force, dividing by vehicle mass to get the acceleration, integrating to obtain velocity, and convert the velocity result from m/s to km/h.
 The implemented Simulink model is shown below.

 ![Base Line Model-MDL1](https://i.postimg.cc/QCwQZ8Bm/Model1.png)